kdubovikov/logle/README.md

 - You will need to build [SOIL2](https://bitbucket.org/SpartanJ/soil2) library and place it into `lib` directory.
 - To compile this project you will need to run CMake.

-## Examples
-Currently there is only one example of LOGLE usage.
-See `Example.cpp` at the root of the repository.

 ```
 > cmake .
 > make
 ```

+## Examples
+Currently there is only one example of LOGLE usage.
+See `Example.cpp` at the root of the repository.
+All example binaries are placed at `bin` directory after running `make`.